 And if you just want your son or daughter to know that he or she is on your mind, send a cookie!

-Our Center for Talent Development is a great resource for your son or daughter and for you.
+Our Academic and Career Services Center is a great resource for your son or daughter and for you.
 We’re committed to helping you help them, while still making sure to encourage each student’s personal responsibility.

 As a parent, you can help your son or daughter by encouraging him or her to be honest about their accomplishments as well as about frustrations they have—because in college, they’ll be facing new situations and they will experience frustrations.
 Together, we can partner to help them discover how to solve problems that come up in their college experience.

-There are three specific areas in which the Center for Talent Development can help:
+There are three specific areas in which the Academic and Career Services Center can help:

 Choosing a Major